WordPress Website Maintenance

 Why should I disable unused plugins and themes?

 Unused plugins and themes can pose security risks and slow down your website.
-It’s best to delete them to reduce potential vulnerabilities and improve site performance.
+Delete them to reduce potential vulnerabilities and improve site performance.

 How can removing malware benefit my site?